aakaashjois/Colorizing-Grayscale-Images/README.md

 ## HOW?
 We use 3 different models to try and colorize the grayscale image.
+1. Deep Koalarization [1]
-1. Inception-VGG AutoEncoder
+2. Inception-VGG AutoEncoder
-2. VGG AutoEncoder
+3. VGG AutoEncoder
-3. GAN (Experimental)
+4. GAN (Experimental)

 ## SETUP
 ### DATA PREP
-This project uses [Microsoft COCO Datset](http://cocodataset.org/#home).
+This project uses [Microsoft COCO Datset](http://cocodataset.org/#home)[2].
 This project uses 2017 train, validation and test images.
 But, any year data should work if retraining the model.

 Place the images in `./data/train`, `./data/validation` and `./data/test` folders.